 I've enjoyed working on new photoetchable designs - adding gold has been a satisfying little development.

 In May I have set aside some time for traditional enamelling - a technique that I haven't practised for several years - a special request for an Indian style enamelled locket means that I have the perfect excuse to play with some colour again and revisit old sketch books.
-Watch this space for developments in the coming months.

 Happy New Year to all you likers, followers, customers and friends!!!